 Additional criteria is applicable such as zoning requirements, TTB requirements, state compliance of sales, samples, advertising, permits, etc.

-Licenses and bonds renew annually on May 1.
+Licenses and surety bonds renew annually on May 1.

-The premium that you pay for a Michigan Outstate or Non-Retail License bond is dependent on credit and the bond amount required.
+The premium that you pay for a Michigan Outstate or Non-Retail License Surety Bond is dependent on credit and the bond amount required.

 Contact our Surety Bond Specialists at: